US STOCKS-Higher bond yields, soft earnings weigh on Wall St

 Boeing, off 2.8 percent, surprised investors by revealing a $329-million charge for its troubled KC-46 aerial refueling tanker program in quarterly results.

-Selling was broad, with all 11 major S&P sectors in negative territory.
-Also, for the first time since late August, more New York Stock Exchange stocks made 52-week lows than highs.
+Selling was broad, with each of the 11 major S&P sectors in negative territory.

 AMD shares tumbled 13.5 percent after the chipmaker flagged competitive pressures with a forecast that pointed to a drop in revenue in the fourth quarter from the third.